Kochi Metro: Phase I

 The DMRC floated an initial global tender in July 2013 for the manufacture and design of the coaches.
 Hyundai Rotem/BEML and Band Changchun Railway Vehicle Co Ltd were the only bidders when the bids were opened in December 2013.
 The Chinese firm did not qualify, leaving only the HYUNDAI consortium in contention.
 The ₹750 crore contract was re-tendered on 10 March 2014, and the coach width requirement was changed.
 The DMRC opposed re-tendering, stating that it might delay the metro's opening, by up to a year or more.
 It also argued that coaches supplied by Hyundai Rotem were already in use on the Delhi Metro, as well as a few other metros.
 According to Metro officials, "The delay will impact integrated trial of coaches in Aluva-Palarivattom route, initially scheduled for August 2015.
 With re-tendering process on, the proposed integration of coaches with tracks, third traction (sourcing power from the third rail) and signal systems can be done only by 2015-end or early 2016."
 The DMRC held a pre-bid meeting in New Delhi on 2 April 2014 to allow interested firms to seek clarifications regarding technical specifications for the contract for the coaches.

 The re-tendering process was won by French company Alstom.
 The contract is for design, manufacturing, supply, installation, testing and commissioning of 25 standard track gauge trains with an option to supply 25 additional metro sets.

+Phase II

+Prior to the Inaugration of the Pink Line, the Managing Director of Kochi Metro Loknath Behera expressed intrest in purchasing 8 more trainsets to operate the service.
+The purchase for them are currently on hold due to funding constraints, as the State government would have to bear the entire costs as approval from the central government has not been given to the project..
+The service will initially function by 'borrowing' trainsets from the Blue line, which usually only utilises about 18 of its 25 trainsets for regular commercial service everyday.
+Otherwise, the Phase two service interval would increse to over 20 minutes.
+KMRL expects to procure further Alstom Metropolis units.